OpenArabicPE/newspaper_al-quds/README.md

 The TEI is then [automatically converted](https://www.github.com/OpenArabicPE/convert_tei-to-mods) to [MODS XML][mods] for integration into reference management software etc (such as Zotero).

 # notes on the digital facsimiles

+Since the publication schedule of *al-Quds* was rather irregular, I had to check a large number of facsimiles for their publication dates in order to adjust the input parameters for the algorithm generating the metadata.
+Doing so I came across a large number of missing issues, sub-pages that display only "Hello world", and incomplete scans.
+I have listed these errors below.
+Note that the list of files with missing pages will inadvertandly grow since I have not gone through individual issues (and might never do).

 - errors:
     - Missing scans (some of these pages show "Hello world"):